mchennig/RPA-SoSe2021-Team6/README.md

 studio and run the `Main.xaml` file.
 In some cases it might be necessary to update a few variables which we will look at in the different workflows.

-Running the robot can take quite long (especially in Debug-Mode).
+Running the robot can take quite long, especially in Debug-Mode.
 Times of up to or over 20 minutes are possible.
+Please note that if new legal entities should be checked they have to be added with name to `Unternehmenslist.xlsx`, which contains working mock data for a selection of organizations.

 # Workflows
 The project is divided in several sub workflows to facilitate maintenance and